-The evaluator examined [CCECG] chapter 5 Configure the printer section IPsec which provides related guidance on IPsec.
-The instructions for creating a IPsec policy (via the EWS interface) is provided in subsection Create an IKEv1 IPsec template which includes step 24 for phase 2 according to the supported options described in Table 5-4 for phase 2.
-The evaluator also verified the supported algorithms listed in Table 5-4 match with those specified in the SFR.
+The evaluator examined [CCECG] chapter 5 "Configure the printer" section "IPsec" which provides related guidance on IPsec.
+The instructions for creating a IPsec policy (via the EWS interface) is provided in subsection "Create an IKEv1 IPsec template" which includes step 18 and 24 according to the supported parameters listed in Table 5-3 for IKEv1 phase 1 and Table 5-4 for IKEv1 phase 2.
+The evaluator also verified the supported algorithms listed in these tables match with those specified in the SFR FCS_IPSEC_EXT.1.4 from [ST].